 About the Founders

-Mellisa Mabon– Before Expedience, Melissa was the co-founder of Pragamatech Software (1993), inventors of The RFP Machine and Proposal SmartDocs.
-She holds two Master’s Degrees from Columbia University (M.A, M. Phil.) and has worked extensively in the fields of expert systems and logic.
+Mellisa Mabon– Before Expedience, Melissa was the co-founder of Pragmatech Software (1994), inventors of The RFP Machine and Proposal SmartDocs.
+She holds two Master’s Degrees from Columbia University (M.A, M. Phil.) and has worked extensively in the fields of expert systems and applied logic.
 She was named New Hampshire Entrepreneur of the Year in 2002.

 Brooke Savage – Brooke was also a co-founder of Pragmatech Software.
-He was a proposal writer and RFP team manager for many years in the software industry.
-In the late 1970’s he programmed client presentation software for CIGNA before the advent of Microsoft Office.
-This led to a career long interest in providing writers with tools to improve their daily work experience.
+He was a proposal writer and RFP team leader for many years in the software industry.
+In the late 1970’s he programmed client presentation and proposal software for CIGNA before the advent of Microsoft Office.
+This led to a career-long interest in providing writers with tools to improve their daily work experience.

+Contact:

+Expedience Software

+www.ExpediencSoftware.com

+978-378-5330